Kac-Moody symmetric spaces: Split real Kac--Moody groups and their Iwasawa decompositions

-where the first map is the inclusion and the last map is the canonical projection that forgets the last component. \begin{corollary} If the generalized Cartan matrix $\mathbf{A}$ is two-spherical, then the map $h: \tau(G)\to U_+ \times A$ is a homeomorphism whose inverse is given by
+is a continuous bijection.
+We do not currently know whether it is always a homeomorphism.
+This problem is closely related to the problem whether the continuous bijection $m: U_+ \times A \times U_- \to U_+AU_-$ is always a homeomorphism (as is the case if $\mathbf{A}$ is two-spherical by Proposition~\ref{TopologyGSummary}(vi), but probably holds in much greater generality as discussed Remark \ref{twospherical1}). \begin{corollary} If the map $m: U_+ \times A \times U_- \to U_+AU_-$ is a homeomorphism, then the continuous bijection $h: U_+ \times A \to \tau(G)$ from \eqref{U+AToTauG} is a homeomorphism whose inverse is given explicitly by

-\end{corollary} \begin{proof} $h$ is continuous, since $m$ is open.
-Since $\theta$ is continuous and $G$ is a topological group, the map $U_+ \times A \to \tau(G)$, $(u_+, h) \mapsto u_+h\theta(u_+)^{-1}$ is continuous.
-By Proposition \ref{tauGexplicit} it is onto $\tau(G)$, and it is clearly inverse to $h$. \end{proof} The same argument also shows that there is a homeomorphism
+where the first map is the inclusion and the last map is the canonical projection that forgets the last component.
+In particular, this holds if $\mathbf{A}$ is two-spherical. \end{corollary} \begin{proof} Since $h$ is a continuous bijection, only its openness remains to show.
+It is immediate from the definitions that $h^{-1} \circ h$ is the identity, hence $h^{-1}$ is indeed the inverse of $h$ and openness of $h$ is equivalent to continuity of $h^{-1}$, which follows from continuity of $m^{-1}$. \end{proof} The same argument also shows that there is a homeomorphism

 given by the same formula.